 The Route: National Route 413 starts just outside Sagamihara and climbs the Dōshi valley to the Yamabushi pass at 1,100m above sea level.
 It is 38km long with 1,143m of vertical gain.

 The Feel: By some measures Tokyo is the biggest urban area on the planet and once you turn onto the 413 it feels rural, the switch is sudden.
 Almost, as there’s a waste plant on your left with refuse trucks buzzing in and out like worker bees.
-You could almost hold your breath to pass before the road dips down.
-But isn’t this is supposed to be a climb?
+You could almost hold your breath to pass.
+The road dips down but isn’t this is supposed to be a climb?
 The average gradient here is deceiving, the road rises and falls more than the profile suggests and the first half has several short climbs and descents.
 The valley here is wide with small farms beside the road, the soil raised into neat rows, one of many micro differences between a ride here and Europe.
-Often the Dōshi river is obscured by the trees or the sheer drop down below but you cross several giant bridges which invite you to stop and peer down at the water, as clear as junmai sake.
+Often the Dōshi river is obscured by the trees or the sheer drop down below but you cross several giant bridges which invite you to stop and peer down at the water, as clear as junmai daiginjo sake.

 The village of Dōshi is both the halfway point and the start: halfway probably in time to the pass ahead; the start because the climbing picks up here.
 The village is elongated along but there’s not much for the visitor.
 A large banner hangs outside the town hall boasting it’s an Olympic venue.